supercollider/supercollider.github.io/README.md

 ### Downloads

-To update download links, you'll have to dit `_data/downloads.yml`.
+To update download links, you'll have to edit `_data/downloads.yml`.

 Please keep in mind that **the *Download* section on the index page will display the first download for each OS in the `current_version` category (order matters)**.